PacktPublishing/Web-Application-Development-with-MEAN/README.md

 ##What you need for this learning path

 ###Module 1:
-This book is suitable for beginner and intermediate web developers with basic knowledge in HTML, CSS, and modern JavaScript development.
+This module is suitable for beginner and intermediate web developers with basic knowledge in HTML, CSS, and modern JavaScript development.

 ###Module 2: